 3. Cut back your carbon footprint

-Though we may not realize, the small things we do every day can have a big impact on the environment.
+Though we may not realize, the small things we do every day can help stop climate change.

 Here’s the plus side: It takes just a little tweaking to drastically cut back our carbon footprint.